 Use only BlazeMaster solvent cement which is approved for use in fire protection systems.
-In general, don't use solvent cement that has exceeded its shelf life or has become discolored or gelled, and don't apply solvent cement near an open flame, source of heat, or while smoking.
+In general, do not use solvent cement that has exceeded its shelf life or has become discolored or gelled, and do not apply solvent cement near an open flame, source of heat or while smoking.